 That, in essence, is how to value a company for acquisition.
 In a thousand words or so I have covered what normally takes just part of a full day in a Generational Equity M&A seminar.
 If you are interested in learning more about our award-winning process, I encourage you to attend one of our complimentary, no-obligation M&A meetings entitled “How and When To Exit Your Company for the Most Profit – a Planned Exit Strategy.”

 While at the seminar you will be able to visit one on one with our M&A professionals, who can discuss your specific situation and needs.
 But don’t expect them to tell you what your company is worth in that initial meeting.
 Remember, we need to do a full evaluation first.

-To learn more please call us at 1-972-232-1121.
+To learn more please fill out a contact form or call us at 1-972-232-1121.
 If you decide not to work with us, please use a professional firm to represent you and avoid anyone who indicates that they can “value” your firm in any initial meeting.

 it all started with a conference.

 speak directly with one of our senior advisors +1-972-232-1121

 The information we learn from customers helps us personalize and continually improve your experience.
 Here are the types of information we gather.

 We receive and store any information you enter on our Web site or give us in any other way.
 We do not sell or rent your personal information to others without your consent.
 We use the information we collect only for the purposes sending promotional information, enhancing the operation of our site, serving advertisements, for statistical purposes and to administer our systems.
 We DO NOT use third parties to provide customer service, to serve site content, to serve the advertisements you see on our site, to conduct surveys, to help administer promotional emails, or to administer drawings or contests, but reserve the right to do so in the future without advance notice.